Getting Started with Development ¶

 -

-client for your userSetting up Habitat will interactively ask questions to initialize
+Configure the habclient for your userSetting up Habitat will interactively ask questions to initialize ~/.hab.This command must be run once per user that will use hab:hab setup

 Clone Project via Git ¶